 Micrometer Screw gauge and vernier caliper both are length measuring devices.
 The basic difference between screw gauge and vernier caliper is that screw gauge is used to measure only external measurement while vernier caliper is used to measure external as well as internal measurement.
-Least count of vernier caliper is 0.01mm while least count of screw gauge is 0.001 mm.
+The least count of vernier caliper is 0.01mm while the least count of screw gauge is 0.001 mm.

 Difference between screw gauge and vernier caliper in tabular form

 |It has a screw to measure so that it is called Screw gauge.||It is invented by Perri vernier and has calipers to kept so that it is called Vernier caliper.|

 |It has a circular scale.||It has a vernier scale.|

 |It rotates to measure the objects.||It slides to measure the length.|